-Seeing the huge Russian tanks, missiles and other weapons of mass destruction driving down the street that is right next to our Moscow hotel was quite an overwhelming site.
-The emotions ran high, ranging from fascination to realisation and fear.
+Watching huge Russian tanks, missiles, and other weapons of mass destruction driving down the street is an overwhelming sight.
+The emotions ran high, ranging from curiosity and fascination to realisation and fear.

-In some ways we are so lucky!
-Not only did we get to march in Moscow’s May Day Parade, we also saw a parade for the Russian Military.
-Let’s be clear, this is not a daily event in Moscow.
-It was the annual rehearsal for an upcoming May 9 parade.
-The Russians do it on the last night in April as the streets are already blocked off for the next day’s May Day parade.
+Let’s be clear, this is not a daily event in Moscow, nor is it one we sought out.
+It turns out we witnessed an annual rehearsal for an upcoming May 9 parade.
+The rehearsal takes place on the last night in April, just after the streets are blocked off for the next day’s May Day parade.

-The “parade” started out small with this Russian transport:
+The “parade” started out small with a Russian transport.

-Since no one spoke English, we can’t be sure, but hubby thinks these might be S-300 missile systems.
-Let’s just say, what ever they are, I don’t ever want to see them fly!
+Since no one spoke English, we can’t be sure, but Jeff believes the next to be S-300 missile systems.
+Let’s just say, whatever they are, I don’t ever want to see them fly!

 The Russian guard in the foreground was one of many.
-I was pretty sure it was ok to take photos, but I generally shot them quickly when he was looking away.
+Feeling quite intimidated by the Russian tanks, I opted to take the photo while he looked away.

 Tony Payne